 The photos from Project Documerica help make the 1970s a bit less mysterious.
 They are a great tool for marking the continuities and the changes that have occurred in the last 40 years.

-Nearly 16,000 DOCUMERICA images have been digitized by the National Archives and are available online by location, topic, and photographer.
+Nearly 16,000 DOCUMERICA images have been digitized by the National Archives and are available online in our main online catalog.
 You can explore a selection of these photographs, other documents, and educational activities about the 1970s on a special DocsTeach page.
 Or you can follow Searching for the Seventies on Tumblr.